pgalko/BambooAI/README.md

 debug: bool - If True, the received code is sent back to the Language Learning Model (LLM) for an evaluation of its relevance to the user's question, along with code error checking and debugging.

 search_tool: bool - If True, the Planner agent will use a "google search: https://serper.dev/" if the required information is not available or satisfactory.
+By default it only support HTML sites, but can be enhanced with Selenium if the ChromeDriver exists on the system (details below).

 vector_db: bool - If True, each answer will first be ranked from 1 to 10.
 If the rank surpasses a certain threshold (8), the corresponding question (vectorised), plan, code, and rank (metadata) are all stored in the Pinecone database.
 Each time a new question is asked, these records will be searched.
 If the similarity score is above 0.9, they will be offered as examples and included in the prompt (in a one-shot learning scenario)

-exploratory: bool - If set to True, the LLM will evaluate the user's question and select an "Expert" that is best suited to address the question (experts: Internet Search Specialist, Data Analisys Theoretician, Data Analyst).
-For instance, if the task involves code generation/execution, it will generate a task list detailing the steps, which will subsequently be sent to the LLM as a prompt for the next action.
+exploratory: bool - If set to True, the LLM will evaluate the user's question and select an "Expert" that is best suited to address the question (experts: Research Specialist, Data Analyst).
+In addition, if the task involves code generation/execution, it will generate a task list detailing the steps, which will subsequently be sent to the LLM as a part of the prompt for the next action.
 This method is particularly effective for vague user prompts, but it might not perform as efficiently with more specific prompts.
 The default setting is True.

 e.g. bamboo = BambooAI(df, debug=True, vector_db=True, search_tool=True, exploratory=True)
      bamboo = BambooAI(df,debug=False, vector_db=False, exploratory=True, search_tool=True)